tommyriska/GoChat/README.md

 - [x] Add !help command
 - [x] Add !list command
 - [x] Add !quit command
-- [ ] Add command functions for client module
+- [ ] Add error handling for server shutdown

 #### Known problems
 - Client can send empty messages, needs a new if check to check for empty data